liboz/suds-lxml/README.rst

 "Suds" is a lightweight SOAP-based web service client for Python licensed under LGPL (see the ``LICENSE.txt`` file included in the distribution).

+One major problem with suds is that it is slow.
-This is a fork of suds that gives the option to parse the xml returned with lxml instead of the default suds implementation.
+This is a fork of suds that tries to solve it by parse the xml returned with the **fast** lxml parser instead of the default suds implementation.

 **Forked project information**